nancyhild/nmbp/_includes/ocrtutorial.md

 The _packages_ and _web_ directory contents are described in the following sections.

-Any other directories or files that appear at the top level are ignored by the deployer.
-In this case, there's a third top-level directory called _commander_, which contains logic for a Slack application that is managed by [Nimbella Commander](https://nimbella.com/product/commander).

 There are also several configuration files.
 The _project.yml_ file in the OCR demo configures the object store bucket provided with your Nimbella Cloud namespace for web content and database instances.